-What you’ll discover is that you’ll start to get bored and say: “screw it, I might as well do a bit of work.”
+What you’ll discover is that you’ll start to get bored and say: “Screw it, I might as well do a bit of work.”

-As well as this, because these study sessions are only 25 minutes, their extremely easy to commit to.
+As well as this, because these study sessions are only 25 minutes, they’re extremely easy to commit to.
 Rather than setting a massive study sesh, you can have a goal to complete 3 or 4 Pomodoros in a day.

 This will help you get way more focused work done without feeling like your chipping away at a huge block of study.